EmilyLow/convention-mockup/README.md

-A non-responsive mockup of a convention schedule, created using React, CSS grid, and styled-components.
+A non-interactive mockup of a convention schedule, created using React, CSS grid, and styled-components.